-What makes this viral pork dumpling lasagna different from regular dumplings?
+What makes this dumpling lasagna recipe different from regular dumplings?
 No pinching, no pleating, no trying to make everything look perfect.
-You just layer everything in ramekins, steam them for 20 minutes, and you've got soup dumplings without all the work.
+You just layer everything in ramekins, lower them into a pot of boiling water, put the lid on, and you've got soup dumplings without all the work.

-I kept seeing this dumpling lasagna all over TikTok and Instagram and had to try it.
-It is pure genius-you get the juicy pork and silky wrappers of a soup dumpling without any of the tedious folding or pleating
+I kept seeing this dumpling lasagna recipe all over TikTok and Instagram and had to try it.
+It is pure genius - you get the juicy pork and silky wrappers of a soup dumpling without any of the tedious folding or pleating.
+No special equipment needed - just a pot with a lid, boiling water, and 20 minutes on the stove.
+Prefer the oven?
+I've included that method too.

 ⏱ Prep Time: 10 minutes